Four Approaches to Share and Reflect on Our Work

 Audience interaction is often limited to clarifying questions and pointing out potential issues, though we’ve all seen these devolve into attempts at design by committee.
 (It can take a strong facilitator to prevent this from happening.)

 A good design addresses a specific set of problems.
-If a team describes and gets agreement on those problems before they do a walkthrough, the walkthrough session will go easier.
+If a team describes and gets agreement on those problems before they do a walkthrough, the walkthrough session will be smoother.
 When you clearly identify the problems, you help the discussion stay focused on whether this design is providing effective solutions.

 Moving Our Design Forward–The Design Review